How to Prepare for the ACT Reading Test

 ACT Reading Test Format

-The ACT Reading section requires you to answer 40 multiple-choice questions within 35 minutes.
-You’ll be presented with four passages: three long and one broken up into two shorter passages, accompanied by 10 questions each.
+The ACT reading section requires you to answer 40 multiple-choice questions within 35 minutes.
+You’ll be presented with four passages: three long and one broken up into two shorter passages.
 Four main groups characterize passages:

 • Literary Narrative